-- But thankfully, Life Alert does have a shower HELP button.
+But thankfully, Life Alert does have a shower HELP button.
 You can purchase several of these and place them throughout the bathroom.

-- Another option is a smart watch by Joyeer – it has multiple features and one of them is a fall detector that sends an SOS to a designated number if the wearer has fallen down.
+- Another option are any of the smart watches that have multiple features and one of them is a fall detector that sends an SOS to a designated number if the wearer has fallen down.

 General Bathroom Safety Tips For Seniors

 Below are some general tips that can help to make the bathroom much safer for aging adults.

 - Replace hard to open pill bottles with easy to open ones like these.
 Don’t forget of course to label them and store away the original bottles.
 Or – use a pill organizer like this one to make it easier to remember and to take your medication.

 - If the shower/tub has a glass enclosure – add stickers or decals to the glass, especially if your senior loved one has vision problems.
 But even if they do not, it’s a good precautionary thing to do to help make it much easier to see and identify the door.